 The fact is, that the majority of all living things require sun to survive.
 The key and most important point to remember about sunshine is balance, and using your common sense to avoid getting sun damage.

 The sun has a remarkable effect on our health and happiness, and is our best source of vitamin D / calcitriol, a hormone that: controls calcium levels in the blood thus maintaining strong bones, muscles and teeth; is involved in making hundreds of enzymes and proteins which are vital for preventing a number of diseases; strengthens the immune system and has anti-cancer properties.

 Research shows that the sunshine has a significant effect on mental health and wellbeing and is recommended in the treatment of depression; for treating psoriasis, eczema and acne; and for regulating circadian rhythms (our internal body clock that when disrupted can result in sleep disorders).

 On the flip side, it is important to keep in mind that too much sun exposure does have consequences: an increase in the speed of skin ageing and the potential risk of melanomas.
 So it’s all about finding the “right” balance for you, taking into consideration your age, skin colour, body weight, the season of the year, and the latitude of where you live.

-Personally, I like the idea of delaying wrinkles for as long as naturally possible as well as maintaining my sanity and happiness levels during winter, so I enjoy the sunshine in the early or late hours of the day, avoiding direct sun exposure between the hours of 11am and 3pm.
+Personally, I like the idea of delaying wrinkles for as long as naturally possible as well as maintaining my sanity and happiness levels during winter, so I enjoy the sunshine in the early or late hours of the day, avoiding being out in the sunshine between the hours of 11am and 3pm.
 However, if I am going to be out in the sun for long periods of time, I wear a hat and in extreme conditions a natural sunscreen that contains non-nano zinc oxide.
 Gone are the days where I lay on the beach sunbaking all day.

 Top tips for enjoying a summertime glow without the burn

 • Wear a hat if you’re out and about in the sunshine during the day.
 A burnt red nose or peeling forehead is not so beautiful.